fructu/airgap-vault/README.md

 ## Megatron version

+ **Warning:** Only run https_server.py in a TailsOS where chromium is only used for this vault.

 Build a web version that can be served locally inside TailOS offline.

 ** Once you have updated TailsOS DO NOT CONNECT IT ONLINE AGAIN then generate/import the seed **